-Last updated on April 22, 2021
+Last updated on May 16, 2022

 Soliton | Illustration by Jason Felix

 Long before Wizards of the Coast announced their planned release on Mac OS, Reddit was abound with questions on the possibility of a mobile release for WotC’s newest asset.
-The April 2020 State of the Game gave us another update and now, almost a year later in January 2021, a reveal of the mobile game in 2021’s Kaldheim event brought the world of MTG Arena into the hands of mobile users.
+The April 2020 State of the Game gave us another update and a reveal of the mobile game in 2021’s Kaldheim event brought the world of MTG Arena into the hands of mobile users almost a year later in January 2021.

 MTG Arena on Mobile: The History

 It’s been proven that other games like Hearthstone and Eternal are extremely successful because they’re available in the mobile market.
-So, why did MTGA take so long to pave their way down the mobile avenue?
-The road has been a long one, and it was difficult to follow at times.
+So why did MTGA take so long to pave their way down the mobile avenue?
+The road has been a long one and it was difficult to follow at times.

 It seemed at the time like there was no imminent mobile release on the horizon.
 But the fact that an MTG Arena Android release date wouldn’t be hinted at any time soon was further cemented a month later.
 They stated:

-“Magic is the most content-intensive CCG in existence, and as we grow MTG Arena, we need to scale the capacity of our asset system to accommodate this.
-We’ve identified the necessary improvements we need to make to our asset system, however, resolving this is going to take some extensive code refactoring and time.”WotC
+Magic is the most content-intensive CCG in existence, and as we grow MTG Arena, we need to scale the capacity of our asset system to accommodate this.
+We’ve identified the necessary improvements we need to make to our asset system, however, resolving this is going to take some extensive code refactoring and time.WotC

 Even their original “roadmap” from a month earlier was revised because of the asset system improvements.
 The friends list feature was even pushed back.
 Luckily there was no need to sulk because there was a bright spot in all of this: they may managed to make some headway on that coding.

 To further long-term growth, we are investing to drive digital gaming experiences for the Wizards of the Coast brands.
 Magic: The Gathering Arena will launch on mobile in early 2021, as we finetune the game this year.Debbie Hancock, Hasbro, Senior Vice President, Investor Relations